Measurement Group

 • Values:

-• true - Results are written to file
+• true - Results are written in multiple files

-• false - Results are not written to file
+• false - All results are written in a single file

 • Default: false